aomer3/Java/README.md

 # Java

-Study notes and exercises from the Core Java Made Easy Udemy course
+Study notes and exercises on Java